binhphi109/fb-mean/README.md

-# Facebook-Lite
+# Facebook-MEAN

-Facebook Lite is a very basic social networking using a single-page web application.
-Facebook Lite is built for learning purpose of new technologies like MEAN stack.
+FacebookMEAN is a simple social networking, which is built in an effort to learn MEAN stack.

 It’s built with JavaScript – a very light [node](https://nodejs.org) plus [express](http://expressjs.com) server, [mongo](https://www.mongodb.com/) database, [angularjs](https://angularjs.org/), and many other wonderful libraries on the front-end.